 To apply the second coat, I made sure to use fresh foam brushes and fresh rollers.
 It’s important to use fresh applicators or you will have fuzz stuck to your countertops.
 I am definitely telling you out of experience.
 I tried the first roll with the old roller and it isn’t a mistake I’ll ever make again.
 Do you know how long it takes to pick all that fuzz out of a countertop?

 Remove the painters tape while the paint is still damp so that you don’t have to score the edges to get it off.
 I actually did this between the coats because I didn’t want to pick the stuck pieces off.
 I figured it was worth it to save my efforts.

 Again, I wouldn’t even try to clean out the rollers or the foam brushes.
 Just throw them away.
 Trust me.
 That was the hardest part of this project for me was the amount of trash I seemed to accumulate.
 The crunchy granola part of me just itched to reuse or recycle some of it.

 The Results…Sort Of?

 I even tried painting my kitchen cabinets so that I would like the countertop color more.
-It didn’t work.
+After trying multiple cabinet colors, I found that it didn’t work.